 Read Best Wordpress Interview Questions

-If you think that the software is free to use as there will not be much options or tools to use; your thinking is completely wrong.
+If you think that the software is free to use as there will not be many options or tools to use; your thinking is completely wrong.
 They provide lots of features and tools even after being free to use the software.

-Some of these excellent features offered by Concrete5 are – intuitive editing, SEO, quick installation, core support add-ons, multi-device optimization, form builder, content workflow and security.
+Some of these excellent features offered by Concrete5 are – intuitive editing, SEO, quick installation, core support add-ons, multi-device optimization, form builder, content workflow, and security.

 There is no limit for imagination or creativity; it is the same with Concrete5.
 There are no limits to creativity here, the tools and features assist you to achieve everything you can think of.